BrowserBox/BrowserBox/README.md

 **Internal tooling space**
 - Human-in-the-loop intervention tool to unblock stuck browser automation jobs, and diagnose "selector drift" and script-page mismatch issues
-- An effective web pro:heavy_check_mark:y to easily integrate 3rd-party processes without APIs
+- An effective web proxy to easily integrate 3rd-party processes without APIs
 - An effective, interactive console to inspect, observe and interact with browser automation tasks
 - An automatable browser that more effectively evades bot detection mechanisms that pure headless Chrome
 - A scriptable console, and interactive simulator for automation tasks and automation script creation with a great, familiar and intuitive feedback loop